Libensemble/libensemble/README.rst

 fashion based on simulation results.
 Simulator functions can themselves use parallel resources and involve libraries or executables that are not written in Python.

-With a basic familiarity with Python and NumPy_, users can easily incorporate any machine-learning, mathematics, or resource-management libraries into their libEnsemble workflows.
+With a basic familiarity of Python and NumPy_, users can easily incorporate any machine-learning, mathematics, or resource-management libraries into libEnsemble workflows.

-libEnsemble aims for:

-• **Extreme scaling**: From laptops to supercomputers.
-• **Resilience/fault tolerance**: libEnsemble can restart incomplete tasks or entire ensembles.
-• **Monitoring/killing of applications**: Functions can also recover/reassign resources
-• **Portability and flexibility**: Run identical libEnsemble scripts across machines and facilities.
-• **Exploitation of persistent data/control flow**: libEnsemble can pass data between running functions.
-• **Low start-up cost**: Most single-machine deployments don't require additional services.

 libEnsemble employs a manager/worker scheme that runs on MPI, multiprocessing, or TCP.
 Workers control and monitor any level of work using the aforementioned